python-discord/bot/tests/README.md

 Our bot is one of the most important tools we have for running our community.
 As we don't want that tool break, we decided that we wanted to write unit tests for it.
 We hope that in the future, we'll have a 100% test coverage for the bot.
 This guide will help you get started with writing the tests needed to achieve that.

 _**Note:** This is a practical guide to getting started with writing tests for our bot, not a general introduction to writing unit tests in Python.
-If you're looking for a more general introduction, you may like Corey Schafer's [Python Tutorial: Unit Testing Your Code with the unittest Module](https://www.youtube.com/watch?v=6tNS--WetLI) or Ned Batchelder's PyCon talk [Getting Started Testing](https://www.youtube.com/watch?v=FxSsnHeWQBY)._
+If you're looking for a more general introduction, you can take a look at the [Additional resources](#additional-resources) section at the bottom of this page._

 ## Tools